 For Australia's firms to remain competitive, the tertiary system needs to prepare young Australians for the jobs of tomorrow.
-Despite the fact that higher level technical skills are expected to be in higher demand, young people are increasingly choosing university; meanwhile, the vocational education and training system is seen as a second choice.
+Even though higher level technical skills are expected to be in higher demand, young people are increasingly choosing university.
+Meanwhile, the vocational education and training system is seen increasingly as a second choice.